Credit @m_squazzo on Instagram

 Credit @augustmoonspa on Instagram

 Take a relaxed and romantic overnight excursion, complete with an on-site spa, by checking into the family-owned and hospitality-driven La Tourelle Hotel, Bistro, and Spa in Ithaca.
-Enjoy the quiet setting of LaTourelle’s expansive grounds, which are just a couple miles from downtown Ithaca, and near to South Hill Cider and Ithaca Beer Co.
+Enjoy the quiet setting of LaTourelle’s expansive grounds, which are just a couple miles from downtown Ithaca, and near to South Hill Cider and Liquid State Brewing Co.
 Explore nature along the Buttermilk Falls State Park trail system, which connects to the hotel grounds, and set out on an adventure of food and wine discovery along the Cayuga Lake Wine Trail.
 And, for a more intimate, luxurious experience -- try the Inn at Gothic Eves, encompassing eight spacious luxuriously-appointed guest rooms with cathedral ceilings, and featuring first-rate spa services.

 Day Trip: Experience the Best of the Empire State at the Great New York State Fair